robenkleene/software-references/microsoft-excel/excel-charts.md

 # Excel Charts

+## Adding a Chart

+1. Select the data
+2. Go to "Insert" in the ribbon
+3. Click the type of chart you'd like to add

+## Axes

 - To change the axis, right-click the chart and select "Select Data...", then delete the existing entry in "Horizontal (Category) axis labels" and highlight the cells in the spreadsheet.

 ## Vector